ioBroker/ioBroker.docs/docs/en/dev/objectsschema.md

 * `common.engineTypes`        - deprecated.
 Use engine in package.json
 * `common.eraseOnUpload`      - erase all previous data in the directory before upload
 * `common.expert`             - show this object only in the expert mode in admin
 * `common.extIcon`            - link to external icon for uninstalled adapters.
-Normally on github.
+Normally on GitHub.
 * `common.getHistory`         - [true/false] if adapter supports getHistory message
 * `common.globalDependencies` - Array like `[{"admin": ">=2.0.0"}]` that describes which ioBroker modules are required for this adapter on one of the hosts.
 * `common.icon`               - name of the local icon (should be located in subdirectory "admin")